Description

 'The Sortino ratio measures the risk-adjusted return of an investment asset, portfolio, or strategy.
 It is a modification of the Sharpe ratio but penalizes only those returns falling below a user-specified target or required rate of return, while the Sharpe ratio penalizes both upside and downside volatility equally.
 Though both ratios measure an investment's risk-adjusted return, they do so in significantly different ways that will frequently lead to differing conclusions as to the true nature of the investment's return-generating efficiency.
 The Sortino ratio is used as a way to compare the risk-adjusted performance of programs with differing risk and return profiles.
 In general, risk-adjusted returns seek to normalize the risk across programs and then see which has the higher return unit per risk.'

-• The excess return divided by the downside deviation over 5 years of Universal Investment Strategy 2x Leverage is 0.92, which is higher, thus better compared to the benchmark SPY (0.87) in the same period.
+• The excess return divided by the downside deviation over 5 years of Universal Investment Strategy 2x Leverage is 0.87, which is greater, thus better compared to the benchmark SPY (0.81) in the same period.

 Ulcer:

-• Compared with the benchmark SPY (9.32 ) in the period of the last 5 years, the Ulcer Index of 12 of Universal Investment Strategy 2x Leverage is larger, thus worse.
+• Compared with the benchmark SPY (9.32 ) in the period of the last 5 years, the Ulcer Index of 12 of Universal Investment Strategy 2x Leverage is higher, thus worse.

 MaxDD: